 Financial Support Resources

 The number of students who can be served by the Student Assistance Fund is subject to available resources.
 The fund must be sustained by contributions from alumni, parents, faculty, staff, and friends of the University.
-Head over to the donation page to make a contribution.

 Student Assistance Fund